JaCraig/Mirage/README.md

 In order to build the library you will require the following:

-1. Visual Studio 2015 with Update 3
+1. Visual Studio 2017
-2. .Net Core 1.0 SDK

 Other than that, just clone the project and you should be able to load the solution and build without too much effort.

+## Other Info

+The problem strings generator is based off of the Max Woolf's ["Big List of Naughty Strings"](https://github.com/minimaxir/big-list-of-naughty-strings) which is MIT licensed.